Changissnz/selfinterest/README.md

 ideological bodies of thought, as well as the political mores concerning intellect and material.
-In retellings of historical tragedies, there is one on how tens of indentured servants were decapitated for forming a resistance against Christian opposition, while a slave in another hemisphere can be a comfortable secondary person.
+In retellings of historical tragedies, there is one on how tens of indentured servants were decapitated for forming a resistance against Christian opposition, while a slave in another hemisphere was a comfortable secondary person.
 In matters of unfairness, a Christian priestess says "please" anytime she wants something, and gets it, all because she is a devout religious representative.
 The human being can be something else outside of their internal